-- 1. With a script open in a WWW session, double-click Playback Options in the tree view.
-The available session options display in the tree view. - 2.
-Double-click WWW Playback Options in the tree view. - 3.
+1. With a script open in a WWW session, double-click Playback Options in the tree view.
+The available session options display in the tree view.

+- 2. Double-click WWW Playback Options in the tree view. - 3.
 Click each playback option in the tree view to display the associated dialog box on the right. - 4.
-Click each of the following to display the associated dialog box and select the appropriate options: - Note: The options displayed for Parsing depend on the mode you select in the WWW Convert Options dialog box. - !
-Parsing (HTML Mode or HTML Mode) - !
-Caching - !
-Traffic Filters
+Click each of the following to display the associated dialog box and select the appropriate options:

+Note: The options available for Parsing depend on the mode you select in the WWW Convert Options dialog box.

+- Parsing (HTML Mode or HTML Mode)

+- Caching

+- Traffic Filters

-- !
-Connection Settings
+- Connection Settings

-- !
-Proxy
+- Proxy

-- !
-General
+- General

-- !
-Siebel
+- Siebel